qwazr/java-benchmarks/README.md

 JAVA loop iteration performance
 ===============================

-There is few ways to iterator on a collection using JAVA.
+There is few ways to iterate through a collection using JAVA.
 This benchmark compare the speed performance of several methods.

 The benchmark has been made with [JMH - Java Microbenchmark Harness](https://openjdk.java.net/projects/code-tools/jmh/).